Vincent McDermott

 (Joseph) Vincent McDermott (September 5, 1933 – February 10, 2016) was a classically trained American composer and ethnomusicologist.
 His works show particular influence from the musics of South and Southeast Asia, particularly the gamelan music of Java.
 He was among the second generation of American composers to create and promote new compositions for gamelan.

-Education
+Early life and education

 McDermott was born in Atlantic City, New Jersey.
 He received a B.F.A. in music composition from the University of Pennsylvania (1959), an M.A. in music history from the University of California, Berkeley (1961), and a Ph.D. in music history, theory, and composition from the University of Pennsylvania (1966).
 His composition instructors included Constant Vauclain, George Rochberg, Darius Milhaud, and Karlheinz Stockhausen.
-In 1980, McDermott became friends with Lou Harrison, the godfather of American gamelan.
-It was Harrison who encouraged McDermott to start composing for gamelan.

 McDermott first encountered gamelan circa 1965 in Amsterdam.
 He later studied Javanese gamelan in Indonesia at the Akademi Seni Karawitan Indonesia (now Sekolah Tinggi Seni Indonesia Surakarta) in Central Java (1971, 1978, and 1984).
 He studied or worked in Surakarta with Sumarsam and Rahayu Supanggah, and later, in the United States, with Pak Cokro and Midiyanto.